Who We Are

 In 2012, the group evolved its identity to better capture our mission and to better respond to requests for assistance with schools throughout Maui.
 Thus, “Grow Some Good” was born.
 Through countless partnerships with the County of Maui, Community Work Day, Maui School Garden Network, Kihei-Wailea Rotary Club, and other local organizations, Grow Some Good continues to expand its outreach to neighborhood schools and their surrounding communities.
 A special thanks to the support of our chef /restaurant sponsors who align with our values of providing fresh local food, increasing awareness of sustainability, and expanding Maui’s agriculture.
 With your continued support and assistance, we are able to plant new seeds of change every day in our gardens with inspired outdoor learning adventures and greater nutrition awareness for our Keiki.

-2008 – 3 garden beds for 2nd grade teacher set up at Kihei Elementary.
+2008 – Three garden beds set up at Kihei Elementary for a 2nd grade teacher.

-2009 – We surveyed teachers at Kihei Elementary to find most wanted to participate.
+2009 – Surveyed teachers at Kihei Elementary to find most wanted to participate.
 We received a County Grant and the principal allocated a large center of campus for the garden.
 We also put in beds at Lokelani.

-2010 – We hired our first garden coordinator.
+2010 – Hired our first garden coordinator.
 This was made possible through donation pledges from our founding chef sponsors – Dan Fiske and Brian Etheredge.

 2011 – Hawaii Governor Neil Abercrombie visits Kihei Elementary school garden.
 Started the Lokelani Terrace work.